AndyWynnCode/AndyWynnCode/README.md

 - 👋 Hi, I’m @AndyWynnCode
-- 👀 I’m interested in Practically everything
+- 👀 I’m interested in desktop development, but Ive been doing that for years.
+Far more interesting is the Web landscape, and I have been negligent in learning about it.
-- 🌱 I’m currently learning React.js, amongst other things, and I'm always learning C#/.NET
+- 🌱 I’m currently learning React.js, along with the stack of Firebase, Node, Express.
+I'm always learning C#/.NET, in my ongoing an uncompletable quest to know everything.
-- 💞️ I’m looking to collaborate on Anything that needs a fresh set of eyes.
 - 📫 https://twitter.com/AndyWynnCode

 <!---